 PRICING AND MARKETING YOUR FREELANCE 3D MODELING & RENDERING BUSINESS

-- Less worry about "scope creep".
-When something is added to the scope of work, you can more easily add on hours to the quote.
+- Less worry about "scope creep."
+When something is added to the scope of work, you can more easily add hours to the quote.

-- Client is more motivated to give ample details and measurements at the onset, and to have good communication.
+- Client is more motivated to give ample details and measurements at the onset and communicate well.
 I always let my clients know that if I have to send more emails to clarify or get more information, that time will be charged at my hourly rate.

 - Most clients will want to know an estimate of hours.
-Even if you realize the project is more complex after you begin, you may feel the pressure to keep within that range you originally quoted, whether officially or unofficially.
+Even if you realize the project is more complex after you begin, you may feel pressured to keep within the range you originally quoted, whether officially or unofficially.

 - You are trading time for money, and there is only so much time in the day.
 (This gives you a somewhat limited earning potential.)